kihuni/Linux_PID_Process_Signals/Linux_PIDs/README.md

 # listing contents of `/proc` using ls

-- You can use `ls`to list the contents of `/proc` > `ls /proc`, and instead pipe  the output to less command to enable to be read one screenfull at a time.
+- You can use `ls`to list the contents of `/proc` > `ls /proc`, and instead pipe the output to less `ls /proc | less` command to enable to be read one screenfull at a time.